ojasvisharma11/Library-Management-System/README.md

 # Library-Management-System
 ## Instroduction
 In this In this project can build a Library Management System for renting books.
-The primary language you used is Javascript.
+I have used Javascript as the primary language.

 ## Functional Requirements
 This program can manage